Byung-Chul Han

 Byung-Chul Han (born 1959) is a South Korean-born philosopher and cultural theorist living in Germany.
 He was a professor at the Berlin University of the Arts and still occasionally gives courses there.
+His work largely centers around critiques of neoliberalism and its impact on society and the individual.
+Although he writes in German, his books have been best received in the Hispanosphere.

-Life and work
+Biography

-Byung-Chul Han studied metallurgy at Korea University in Seoul before he moved to Germany in the 1980s to study philosophy, German literature and Catholic theology in Freiburg im Breisgau and Munich.
-In 1994 he received his doctoral degree at Freiburg with a dissertation on Stimmung, or mood, in Martin Heidegger.
+Byung-Chul Han studied metallurgy at Korea University in Seoul before moving to Germany in the 1980s to study philosophy, German literature and Catholic theology in Freiburg im Breisgau and Munich.
+In 1994, he received his doctoral degree at Freiburg with a dissertation on Stimmung, or mood, in Martin Heidegger.

 In 2000, he joined the Department of Philosophy at the University of Basel, where he completed his habilitation.
-In 2010 he became a faculty member at the Karlsruhe University of Arts and Design, where his areas of interest were philosophy of the 18th, 19th and 20th century, ethics, social philosophy, phenomenology, cultural theory, aesthetics, religion, media theory, and intercultural philosophy.
-From 2012 to 2017 he taught philosophy and cultural studies at the Universität der Künste Berlin (UdK), where he directed the newly established Studium Generale general-studies program.
+In 2010, he became a faculty member at the Karlsruhe University of Arts and Design, where his areas of interest were philosophy of the 18th, 19th and 20th centuries, ethics, social philosophy, phenomenology, cultural theory, aesthetics, religion, media theory, and intercultural philosophy.
+From 2012 to 2017 he taught philosophy and cultural studies at the Universität der Künste Berlin (UdK), where he directed the newly established Studium Generale general studies program.